joelparkerhenderson/pitch-deck/README.md

   * A carefully crafted pitch deck is a fundraising fundamental.

+## SixArm.com six slide pitch deck

+The SixArm.com pitch deck is suitable for a quick start.

+1. Vision: Can you write a simple summary of your idea and its value?

+2. Reason: What broad problem are you solving?
+What's a specific relatable example?

+3. People: Who are you focusing on helping?
+How do you reach them?

+4. Context: how does your idea fit among any related ideas, products, services, etc.?

+5. Proof: how do you demonstrate that your idea is worthwhile to try?

+6. Needs: What do you need to succeed, such as teammates, partnerships, investments, etc.?

+Now use the SixArm.com six slide pitch deck to expand your ideads into a formal investor pitch deck, described next.

 ## Slide 1: Vision

 * One sentence overview of your business.